 - $30 (spend $625 to get $30 off)

-- Branding: the names and vibe of the program are well done.
+- Branding: the names and feel of the program are well branded.

-- The events are parallel to brand that appeals to target audience
+- The events are parallel with the brand, appealing to the target audience.

-- They have mobile app that allows members to access their program.
+- They have a mobile app that allows members to access their program.